Taxel/PlexTraktSync/README.md

-# Plex-Trakt-Sync
+# Hawke.one Plex-Trakt-Sync

-This project adds a two-way-sync between trakt.tv and Plex Media Server.
-It requires a trakt.tv account but no Plex premium and no Trakt VIP subscriptions, unlike the Plex app provided by Trakt.
+This project adds a two-way-sync between trakt.tv and hawke.one.
+It requires a trakt.tv account, but no Plex premium or Trakt VIP subscriptions.

 I am not actively maintaining this, so use at own risk, there may be bugs and the documentation and comments are lacking at best.